ligato/docs/docs/developer-guide/control-flows.md

 ### Example: Bridge Domain

-Using bridge domain it is demonstrated how derived values can be used to "break" item into multiple parts with their own CRUD operations and dependencies.
+A bridge domain consists of a group of interfaces that share a common L2 broadcast subnetwork.
+Mac-layer L2 broadcast packets originating from one interface will be flooded to all other interfaces in the bridge domain.

-Bridge domain groups multiple interfaces to share the same flooding or broadcast characteristics.
-Empty bridge domain has no dependencies and can be created independently from interfaces.
-But to put an interface into a bridge domain, both the interface and the domain must be created first.
-One solution for the KVScheduler framework would be to handle bridge domain as a single key-value pair depending on all the interfaces it is configured to contain.
-But this is a rather coarse-grained approach that would prevent the existence of the bridge domain even when only a single interface is missing.
-Moreover, with KVDB, request to remove interface could overtake update of the bridge domain configuration un-listing the interface, which would cause the bridge domain to be temporarily removed and shortly afterwards fully re-created.
+An empty bridge domain has no dependencies, and can be created independently from interfaces.
+However, to install an interface into a bridge domain, both the interface and the bridge domain must be created first.
+The KV Scheduler could treat the bridge domain as a single key-value pair, with a dependency that  _all_ interfaces intended for that bridge domain are configured.

+This approach introduces several challenges:

+* prevents the existence of the bridge domain even if a single interface is missing.
+* request to the KV data store to remove the interface could overtake the bridge domain  configuration update to delist the interface.
+This results in the bridge domain being temporarily removed and then re-created.

-The concept of derived values allowed to specify binding between bridge domain and every bridged interface as a separate derived value, handled by its own `BDInterfaceDescriptor` descriptor, where `Create()` operation puts interface into the bridge domain, `Delete()` breaks the binding, etc.
+The KV Scheduler addresses these challenges through the use of derived values.
+The idea is to break apart the configuration item into multiple distinct pieces, each with their own CRUD operations and dependencies.
+In this scenario, a binding is established between the bridge domain and every bridge domain interface.
+This is treated as derived value, each coming with their own `BDInterfaceDescriptor` descriptor.
+A `Create()` operation puts the interface into the bridge domain; a `Delete()` operation removes the interface by breaking the binding.

-The bridge domain itself has no dependencies and will be configured as long as it is demanded by NB.
-The bindings, however, will each have a dependency on its associated interface (and implicitly on the bridge domain it is derived from).
-Even if one or more interfaces are missing or are being deleted, the remaining of the bridge domain will remain unaffected and continuously functional.
+The bridge domain itself has no dependencies, and will be configured as requested by the NB.
+However, the individual bindings will have a dependency on its associated interface and implicitly on the bridge domain it is derived from.
+Even if one or more interfaces are missing or in the process of being deleted, the bridge domain and its remaining interfaces will not be impacted and function will continue.

-The control-flow diagram shows that bridge domain is created even if the interface that it is supposed to contain gets configured later.
+The control-flow diagram shows that the bridge domain is created even if an interface is configured later.
 The binding remains in the `PENDING` state until the interface is configured.

 ![CFD][cfd-bridge-domain]